Hakuba Levels Up A Gear This Summer

 Cycling doesn’t have to be huge back-drops, gnarly downhill descents and 15 ft kickers, it can also involve scenic cruises through the countryside, relaxed picnics, and exploring new sights with the family.

 In saying that, it can sometimes be hard actually wrangling the family into said bike ride.
-As we all know, nothing quite gets the kids excited like, ‘hey kids, who wants to go ride 20km on a bike?’…
+As we all know, nothing quite gets the young ones excited like, ‘hey kids, who wants to go ride 20km?’…

 20 km on an e-bike, however, is a much easier sell – “it’s got a motor, it’s pretty much a motorbike!”